-Choristers meet in the Chapter House at 3.30pm ready to meet vergers in the stalls at 3.45pm for briefing and instructions on processing.
-Rehearsal in the stalls 4.00pm-5.15pm.
+Choristers meet in the Chapter House at 3.15pm ready to meet vergers in the stalls at 3.30pm for briefing and instructions on processing.
+Procession rehearsal 3.45pm and rehearsal in the stalls following 4.00pm-5.15pm.
 Cassocks only required for all rehearsals in the cathedral choir.